5 tips to help you face your fears.

 4. Practice mindfulness meditation.

-Meditation is a wonderful way to tap into your inner wisdom and keep yourself grounded & centered.
+Mindfulness meditation is a wonderful way to tap into your inner wisdom and keep yourself grounded & centered.

+It can be done almost anytime, anywhere, and any place.
 According to a study, mindfulness meditation can help to extinguish fearful associations through exposure therapy.

-"This exposure provides an opportunity to learn that these stimuli are not threatening and thereby facilitate adaptive regulation of emotional responses.
+“This exposure provides an opportunity to learn that these stimuli are not threatening and thereby facilitate adaptive regulation of emotional responses.”

 To be successful, first a new memory must be created between the stimulus and a feeling of safety, then the 'safety' memory, rather than the original fearful memory, must be recalled when the stimulus is presented again in a new environment."